glowkeeper/P3D/docs/labs/week6Session22024.md

 + _Audio tracks_ for playing audio clips
 + _Cinamachine_ tracks for controlling Cinamachine cameras

+Clever use of those Timeline tracks allows you to create great-looking cutscenes for your games.

 ## Exercise

 Create a cutscene in your game.
 Perhaps show the scene you've created or introduce some storyline using text (much like Star Wars).